int128/deploy-lambda-action/README.md

 This example creates an alias following the naming convention of [docker/metadata-action](https://github.com/docker/metadata-action).

-When a pull request is opened or updated, it creates an alias of pull request number such as `pr-12345`.
+For pull_request events, it creates an alias of pull request number such as `pr-12345`.
-When a branch is pushed, it creates an alias of branch name such as `main` or `production`.
+For push events, it creates an alias of branch name such as `main` or `production`.

 ## Terraform examples